>TOPICS

 The mystics in Christianity and the Sufis in Islam place devotion to God at the center of their existence:

 In the emotional experience of mystical ecstasy, all differences of faith and dogmas coincide.
 Thus, in Sufism, there are also influences from the philosophy of Yoga and Tantra.
 Furthermore, Patanjali’s term Isvara Pranidhana may indeed be related to Sufism: Patanjali’s Yoga Sutra is said to have been translated into Arabic by Al-Biruni in the 11th century.
-Tantra techniques were used by the Sufis to immerse themselves in the cosmic energy:
+To immerse themselves in cosmic energy, Sufis used tantra techniques:

 Some of the Sufi fraternities (as the Naqshbandi) are said to have devised, or rather borrowed, from the Indian Yogis the Kundalini method as a means to realization.
 7